 Our school values have been carefully selected from the Schwartz Universal Human Values, to meet the needs of our community and prepare our pupils for the next stage in their education.
 These are:

-Our school vision and values are woven into the school curriculum through:
+The school values underpin the school curriculum and are also promoted through:

 - our extended curriculum provision e.g. forest school, nurture, enhanced music and sporting opportunities, educational visits and visitors

 - the importance placed on the spiritual, moral, social and personal development of pupils